TheErrorExe/blockattack/README.md

 # blockattack
-a website for someone who asked for a website
+a website for someone who (not) asked for a website